jbaldwin0/jbaldwin0/README.md

 Bio:
 I am a computer science student who recently completed a few courses on Java and Python.
-I am interested putting these skills to use in a development position.
+I am interested in learning more about programming and, I am also working through the material available on The Odin Project.